Chefornak, Alaska: Education

 The Lower Kuskokwim School District operates the Chaputnguak School, an elementary school, and Amaqigciq School, a high school, which share a building.
+For the 2023–2024 school year, the two schools had a combined 132 students between pre-kindergarten and twelfth grade, with 6 teachers.

 The Chaputnguak School was named for Chaputnguak, the original name for Chefornak and a Yup'ik word referring to an object or thing obstructing a pathway.
 The Amaqigciq School is named after Alexie Amaqigciq, a Yup'ik elder who selected the village site and first inhabitant of Chefornak,.

 Transportation

 Aerial photograph of old Chefornak Airport (FAA: CFK).

 People access the village of Chefornak primarily by small aircraft but can also reach it via snowmobile in the winter.
 Goods and mail are brought into the village by plane and, during the summer months, up the Kinia River by barge.
 Chefornak's airport has been moved further from the village due to concerns with its proximity to the school.
 The new airstrip has been constructed and is now in operation.
 Within the village, transportation options include four-wheel, bicycle, snow machine, and on foot.